Water transfers are a simple way to take any mani to the next level! Perfect for beginners.

 If this were a natural nail I would start by prepping the nail and adding a base coat.
 But since it's not, I started by painting two nails black, two outlined in black, and one black french tip as pictured above.
 I did two coats of polish on each nail.
 If you're using gel polish, cure in between each layer.
 If using regular polish, make sure it's completely dry before moving on to the next coat.

 Use scissors and cut the water transfer to your desired length and shape.

 Use your tweezers to remove the protective sheet off of the transfer.
 Do not skip this step!
 The transfer will just stick to the plastic and it'll be ruined.

 Transfers are an easy to use, flawless, diy mani product even beginners can apply!
-If you haven't already got them, check out some designs here

 Is there any nail art tutorial that you would like to see?
 Comment below!